dotnet/AspNetCore.Docs/aspnetcore/security/authentication/social/microsoft-logins.md

 ## Sign in with Microsoft Account

-Run the app and click **Log in**.
+* Run the app and select **Log in**.
 An option to sign in with Microsoft appears.
-When you click on Microsoft, you are redirected to Microsoft for authentication.
+* Select to sign in with Microsoft.
+You are redirected to Microsoft for authentication.
 After signing in with your Microsoft Account, you will be prompted to let the app access your info:

-Tap **Yes** and you will be redirected back to the web site where you can set your email.
+* Select **Yes**.
+You are redirected back to the web site where you can set your email.

 You are now logged in using your Microsoft credentials: